 As with many of these categories, Roku was among the first to bring streaming technology downmarket from fancy, expensive boxes to no-frills streaming sticks.
 You can certainly find a whole range of streaming sticks on the market today for less money, including our Most Affordable pick at the end of this list, but Roku feels there is room at the high end for a top-performing stick.
 Plus, what you get for the price adds up to a great value.

 The Streaming Stick+ is a svelte, Juul-looking device that plugs into the HDMI port on the back of your TV and can thus be tucked out of sight.
 Don't let its small size fool you, though.
-This device can support HD, 4K, HDR, and Dolby Atmos so you can enjoy all of your favorite content from all of your favorites services at the highest standards.
+This device can support HD, 4K, HDR, and Dolby Atmos so that you can enjoy all of your favorite content from all of your favorites services at the highest standards.
 It also has long-range wireless support and comes with Roku's beloved smart remote.

 However, you won't get some of the Ultra features, like the remote finder or the headphone jack, but those omissions justify the lower cost.

 - Affordable entree into 4k, UHD, HDR streaming